alokpathy/alokpathy.github.io/content/author/admin/_index.md

 +++

-Hi, I'm Alok!
-I'm a CS Ph.D. student at UC Berkeley, advised by [Aydın Buluç](https://people.eecs.berkeley.edu/~aydin/index.html) and [Kathy Yelick](http://people.eecs.berkeley.edu/~yelick/).
-I am affiliated with the [PASSION Lab](https://passion.lbl.gov/), the [BeBOp Group](https://bebop.cs.berkeley.edu/), and [Lawrence Berkeley National Lab](https://www.lbl.gov/).

-**I am on the academic and industry job markets in 2024-2025**

-My research focuses on accelerating machine learning in HPC environments to enable new types of ML.
-Currently, I am using distributed sparse matrix kernels to scale large GNN models.
-I am also working on applying GNNs to science problems, such as particle track reconstruction and metagenomic binning.
-In the past, I worked on accelerating graph analytics on GPUs.
+I'm a Member of Technical Staff at [Essential AI](https://essential.ai/), where we are pushing the capabilities of fully open-source LLMs.

+I recently graduated with a CS Ph.D. from UC Berkeley and Lawrence Berkeley National Lab.
+My [dissertation](https://www.proquest.com/openview/9ae79d3983177133d1946ba7d213af1d/1?pq-origsite=gscholar&cbl=18750&diss=y) focused on scaling large GNN models and applying them to sciences, particularly [high-energy physics](https://atlas.cern/).
+I was very thankful to be advised by the wonderful [Aydın Buluç](https://people.eecs.berkeley.edu/~aydin/index.html) and [Kathy Yelick](http://people.eecs.berkeley.edu/~yelick/) during this time.
+In the past, I worked on accelerating graph analytics on GPUs with [Oded Green](https://scholar.google.com/citations?user=C_7l2roAAAAJ&hl=en) and [David Bader](https://davidbader.net/) at Georgia Tech.
 My work has been supported by the [NSF Fellowship](https://www.nsfgrfp.org/).

-Before coming to Berkeley, I worked with [Oded Green](https://scholar.google.com/citations?user=C_7l2roAAAAJ&hl=en) in [David Bader](https://davidbader.net/)'s HPC lab at Georgia Tech (Go Jackets!).